-Between January of 2017 and January of 2020 in North Jersey, 24,317 females entered treatment for drug and alcohol abuse.
+Between January of 2017 and January 2020 in North Jersey, 24,317 females entered rehab for drug and alcohol abuse.
 12,972 women began treatment for the first time, while 11,345 women returned to treatment after relapsing.
 The majority of women entered rehab for alcohol and or opiates.

-The road to addiction is vastly different for women than for men.
+The development of substance abuse is vastly different for women than for men.
 Some factors that lead women to abuse drugs and alcohol can include:

 - Social insecurities

 - Co-occurring mental health disorder

 - Post-traumatic stress disorder

 - Impress men/break stereotypes

 - The stress of being a perfect woman

 - Mental abuse, physical abuse, or sexual abuse